AWS vs. WP Engine – Cloud vs. Managed WordPress Hosting

 Ease of Use

 AWS can be pretty complex.
 Picture a complex puzzle where you get to choose every piece.
-You have to navigate through various services, each with its settings.
+You have to navigate through various services, each with its own settings.
 For those who thrive on technical challenges, this is great.
-But if you’re just trying to get your website up and running, it might feel like running a marathon uphill.
+But if you’re trying to get your website up and running, it might feel like running a marathon uphill.

 Control Panel and Dashboard